 In 2004, I experienced what no expectant mother ever hopes to go through.
 I went into labor at 30 weeks gestation, and doctors were unable to stop it.
 I gave birth to a three-pound baby boy two months before his expected due date.

-Whisked away by ambulance from our small town, ill-equipped hospital to a metropolitan hospital over one hundred miles from home.
+We were whisked away by ambulance from our small, ill-equipped hospital to a metropolitan hospital over one hundred miles from home.
 The distance was of little thought until things had calmed following our son's admission to the Neonatal Intensive Care Unit (NICU) and we were advised our son could possibly be in the NICU until his due date or longer while I would be discharged in two days.

 The idea of leaving my son behind in this city which was not only more than a hundred miles away from home but in a different time zone too was overwhelming and heartbreaking.
 Yet we weren't financially able to support my staying in a nearby hotel for an extended stay even with my husband returning to work rather quickly.

 Enter Ronald McDonald House.
 With the aid of the hospital's social services worker, my husband and I were given a well-furnished room and provided with all toiletries we needed.
-Additionally, the house host showed us to a kitchen fully stocked with snacks, drinks, and even leftovers from the three-times-per-day hot meals served to the residence's families by local civics groups and churches.
+Additionally, the house host showed us to a kitchen fully stocked with snacks, drinks, and even leftovers from the three-times-per-day hot meals served to the residents' families by local civics groups and churches.
 Transportation to and from the hospital was available to us any time day or night.

-Over the course of three weeks, house staff came to know us, our other children, our pattern of visits to the hospital (which often aided in having transportation on hand before we could even ask!), assisted frequently in obtaining needed things, and overall offered encouragement and support during a very stressful time.
+Over the course of three weeks, house staff came to know us, our other children, our pattern of visits to the hospital (which often aided in having transportation on hand before we could even ask!), assisted frequently in obtaining needed items, and overall offered encouragement and support during a very stressful time.